nabezokodaikon/pcars2-telemetry-browsing/README.md

 ## Troubleshooting
 * If you can not connect to the server, check the PC's network interface.
 PROECT CARS2 connects to the network interface found at the beginning of the PC in the LAN.

+## Please note for BUTTON BOX
+* BUTTON BOX works only when you play PROJECT CARS 2 on a PC running this application.
+* BUTTON BOX is just sending key inputs to the application window.
+Therefore, if the window except PROJECT CARS 2 is active, send the key to that active window.
+(For example, if the notepad is active, it will be typed in the notepad.)

 ## CREDITS